gabrielsoltz/metahub/README.md

   <img src="docs/imgs/custom_action.png" alt="custom_action" width="850"/>
 </p>

-The custom action then will triggered a Lambda function that will run MetaHub for the selected findings.
-By default, the Lambda function will run MetaHub with the option `--enrich-findings` which means, that it will update your finding back with MetaHub outputs.
-If you want to change this, see [Customize Lambda behaviour](#customize-lambda-behaviour)
+The custom action will then trigger a Lambda function that will run MetaHub for the selected findings.
+By default, the Lambda function will run MetaHub with the option `--enrich-findings`, which means that it will update your finding back with MetaHub outputs.
+If you want to change this, see [Customize Lambda behavior](#customize-lambda-behaviour)

-You need to first create the Lambda function and then create the custom action in Security Hub.
+You need first to create the Lambda function and then create the custom action in Security Hub.

 For creating the lambda function, follow the instructions in the [Run with Lambda](#run-with-lambda) section.

 For creating the AWS Security Hub custom action:

-1. In Security Hub, choose Settings and then choose Custom actions.
+1. In Security Hub, choose Settings and then choose Custom Actions.
 2. Choose Create custom action.
 3. Provide a Name, Description, and Custom action ID for the action.
 4. Choose Create custom action.
 (Make a note of the Custom action ARN.
 You need to use the ARN when you create a rule to associate with this action in EventBridge.)
 5. In EventBridge, choose Rules and then choose Create rule.
 6. Enter a name and description for the rule.
-7. For Event bus, choose the event bus that you want to associate with this rule.
+7. For the Event bus, choose the event bus that you want to associate with this rule.
 If you want this rule to match events that come from your account, select default.
-When an AWS service in your account emits an event, it always goes to your account’s default event bus.
+When an AWS service in your account emits an event, it always goes to your account's default event bus.
-8. For Rule type, choose Rule with an event pattern and then press Next.
+8. For Rule type, choose a rule with an event pattern and then press Next.
 9. For Event source, choose AWS events.
-10. For Creation method, choose Use pattern form.
+10. For the Creation method, choose Use pattern form.
 11. For Event source, choose AWS services.
 12. For AWS service, choose Security Hub.
 13. For Event type, choose Security Hub Findings - Custom Action.
-14. Choose Specific custom action ARNs, add a custom action ARN.
+14. Choose Specific custom action ARNs and add a custom action ARN.
 15. Choose Next.
-16. Under Select targets, choose Lambda function
+16. Under Select targets, choose the Lambda function
 17. Select the Lambda function you created for MetaHub.

 # AWS Authentication

-- Ensure you have AWS credentials setup on your local machine (or from where you will run MetaHub).
+- Ensure you have AWS credentials set up on your local machine (or from where you will run MetaHub).

 For example, you can use `aws configure` option.